 9th April 2016

+All about golf in Swindon.
 Now Mark Twain famously referred to golf as a ‘good walk spoiled’.
 I’m not entirely in disagreement I won’t lie.
-Golf is in fact surrounded by quips and quotes and here’s a couple more of my faves:
+Many quips and quotes surround golf and here’s a couple more of my faves:

 “Hockey is a sport for white men.
 Basketball is a sport for black men.
 Golf is a sport for white men dressed like black pimps.”
 Tiger Woods.
 And if you hark back to the way golfers dressed in the 1970s in particular you can see exactly what he meant.